Can a Non-UK Resident Be a Director of a UK Limited Company? – 2026 Guide

 While residency isn’t an issue, there are guardrails:

-In short, where you sleep is irrelevant; what matters is who you are and whether you pass the verification checks.
+In short, where you live is irrelevant; what matters is who you are and whether you pass the verification checks.

 The UK’s laissez-faire stance isn’t accidental: